-Then click on '+ New proxy pool' and name it anything you like:
+Click on "+ New proxy pool" and name it anything you like.

-Fill in the proxy information you got from your proxy service: your proxy’s address (which should look something like this: fr.proxymesh.com:31280) and your login details.
-Again, it's important to make sure that your username and password don't contain any special characters such as '@' or '#'.
-Do not use an email address as a username.
+Fill in the proxy information you got from your proxy service - its address and your login details (make sure your proxy username and password do not contain any special characters such as "@" or "#", as this will cause the Phantom not to work!):

-Head to the advanced settings on the 'Settings' step of your Phantom's Setup:
+Click on "Add proxy" to save, then head to the advanced settings on the "Settings" step of your Phantom's setup.

-In this same section, you can choose the 'HTTP' option if you just need your proxy for one Phantom.
-Fill in your proxy details as before:
+In this same section, you can choose the "HTTP" option if you just need your proxy for one Phantom.
+Fill in the proxy details as before.

-- ️Using a proxy near you is strongly recommended for Facebook Phantoms.
+- ️Using a proxy is strongly recommended for Facebook Phantoms.

-- Check out Troubleshooting with proxies to avoid other common proxy errors
+- Check out our proxy troubleshooting article to avoid other common errors.

 If you think this article does not address your issue, please contact Support directly.
 We are continuously improving, so your feedback means the world to us!